avborup/kitty/README.md

 ```

 ### Prebuilt binaries
+You can find prebuilt binaries in the [releases section](https://github.com/KongBorup/kitty/releases).
+Once the binary is downloaded, you should be ready to go.
+Remember to make sure that the binary is in your PATH.

-Prebuilt binaries will be added soon enough.
-If you see this and no binaries have been uploaded, feel free to create an issue - then I will get around to it as soon as possible.
+Currently, only a Windows binary is uploaded.
+If you want a Linux or macOS binary, feel free to create an issue - then I will get around to it as soon as possible.

 ## Feature requests
 Feel free to create a new issue if you have any problems or have any feature requests.
 Pull requests are also welcome.